laminas/tutorials/doc/book/db-adapter.md

 return (new ConfigProvider())();
 ```

-## Configuring the default adapter
+## Configuring the default Adapter

 Within your service factories, you may retrieve the default adapter from your application container using the
 class name `Zend\Db\Adapter\AdapterInterface`: